-Medical surveillance carried out once a year for all operators as per CHRA.
-The last medical surveillance was done on 30 July 2012 and the result shows all confirmed fit for work.
-Next medical surveillance is due in June 2013.
+Medical surveillance carried out once a year for all operators as per CHRA covers all the employees handling agrochemical.
+The last medical surveillance was done on January 2012 and the result shows all confirmed fit for work.
+Next medical surveillance is due in January 2013.
+Medical record of employee number A0549296 and M000454 was checked and verified with the employees.